martinjohnstonACN/connect-4/README.md

 ## Clean code

 **User story 9:**
-- [🎯] Code is well formatted
+- [✅] Code is well formatted
-- [🎯] Code is separated into classes/functions in a logical way
+- [✅] Code is separated into classes/functions in a logical way
-- [🎯] Code is separated into files in a logical way (where necessary)
+- [✅] Code is separated into files in a logical way (where necessary)
-- [🎯] Functions and variables are clearly named
+- [✅] Functions and variables are clearly named
-- [🎯] Comments are put to good use where required
+- [✅] Comments are put to good use where required
-- [🎯] Code is generally easy to follow, solving problems in a direct way
+- [✅] Code is generally easy to follow, solving problems in a direct way
-- [🎯] No warning/errors highlighted by a linter (e.g. eslint)
+- [✅] No warning/errors highlighted by a linter (e.g. eslint)

 **User story 10:**
 - [✅] Consistent use of a paradigm (functional, OOP, MVC, etc.)
-- [❓] Use pure functions as much as possible (entire state is passed in and returned without the original state being updated)
+- [❓/✅?]
+Use pure functions as much as possible (entire state is passed in and returned without the original state being updated)
+^ this isn't even a user story...
+Summary: A user story is an informal, general explanation of a software feature written from the perspective of the end user.
+Its purpose is to articulate how a software feature will provide value to the customer

 **User story 11:**
 - [✅] Use an optimal algorithm for detect winner that doesn't search the whole board